Evidence & safety

 What to do next

-For "How to make sense of AI-supported focus suggestions without overclaiming", choose one low-pressure action: review completion and comfort before judging appearance.
-Use the related Orena guide for "How to make sense of AI-supported focus suggestions without overclaiming" when you want app support for that action.
-The useful signal for "How to make sense of AI-supported focus suggestions without overclaiming" is whether the reader can separate routine support from stronger health claims with less uncertainty.
+For "Evidence interpretation: AI supported focus suggestions", choose one low-pressure action: review completion and comfort before judging appearance.
+Use the related Orena guide for "Evidence interpretation: AI supported focus suggestions" when you want app support for that action.
+The useful signal for "Evidence interpretation: AI supported focus suggestions" is whether the reader can separate routine support from stronger health claims with less uncertainty.

 Evidence boundary